 - hands-on activities

 - body movement

-One approach to teaching reading has become the yardstick against which every child is measured, and those who do not measure up are labeled with a disability.
+One approach to teaching has become the yardstick against which every child is measured, and those who do not measure up are labeled with a disability.
 A large percentage of the children who have been branded disabled are not disabled at all.
-Somehow we, as a society, must lose the idea that there is only one right way to teach reading.
-I have spent a lot of time nose-to-nose with kids who had been sent to special education classrooms and have seen the resulting emotional pain.
+Somehow we, as a society, must lose the idea that there is only one right way to teach.
+I have spent a lot of one-on-one time with kids who had been sent to special education classrooms and have seen the resulting emotional pain.
 They carry the disability label as a brand on their hearts and minds.
 It colors everything in their world.
-By labeling children with disabilities, the intention is to identify children who need special help, but too often the process undermines children's belief in themselves.
+By labeling children with disabilities, the intention is to identify children who need special help, but too often the process undermines the children's belief in themselves.

 SnapWords® are a collection of 643 curated high-frequency words that comprise over 90% of words found in children’s text.
 SnapWords® had its beginnings in the late 1990s in response to the need of visual and kinesthetic learners to make sense of the phonics concepts they were struggling to learn.

 The SnapWords® System teaches phonemic awareness, phonics, orthographic mapping, instant word recognition, spelling, writing, comprehension, and fluency, delivered in a way that utilizes the three primary learning modalities: visual, kinesthetic, and auditory.

 While perfect for beginners, Easy-for-Me™ Reading also makes reading possible for children who struggle to learn to read in any other way.
 Easy-for-Me™ Reading Kits make learning to read possible for many types of learners because they provide a completely multisensory learning experience.